Skip to Main Content

 • An Action Notice Statement of Employing Bail Agent Or Permittee Form LIC 438, is required for licensed Bail Agents and Permittees employing or terminating the employment of a natural person to act as a bail agent or permittee.

-• A 2x2 passport photo, not older than six months.
+• A passport type photo of the applicant, not older than six months.
 A Bail identification card will be issued for all individual licensees.
+If submitted digitally, a high quality photo of the applicant's face, top of the shoulders and chest, with a white background is acceptable.

 License Renewal Requirements:

-• Must complete a minimumof 12 hours of approved continuing education.
+• Must complete a minimum of 12 hours of approved continuing education classroom study prior to each renewal expiration date.

 Filing Requirements - Corporation: